cx-prog-lang/.github/features/auto_default.md

 # Automatic Default Value

-This feature enables developers to specify the default value of a data type that the compiler implicitly applies.
+This feature enables developers to specify the default value for a data type that the compiler implicitly applies when the type is instantiated.
 The default value takes lower precedence than explicit variable initializations.
 The default value is referenceable with `default(<type_name>)` so that explicit initializers can be built based on it.
 A data type will be left _uninitialized_ as per the legacy C standard if no default value was declared for it.

 ## Syntax